pudeIko/piva/docs/source/dataset.rst

 :class:`~data_loaders.Dataset` structure
 ----------------------------------------

-The file format that is used by :mod:`piva` internally is a simple structured object inheriting from :class:`argparse.Namespace` object. [#namespace]_
+The file format used internally by :mod:`piva` is a simple structured object inheriting from the :class:`argparse.Namespace` object. [#namespace]_

-The following table gives an overview of the data structure definition:
+The following table provides an overview of the data structure definition:

     ===============  ===================  =====================================